 Introduction

-Limited data and evidence of water theft make analysis difficult, but illegal activity is likely far higher than officially reported [1] and there is a clear rationale for immediate and ongoing research into water crime [2].
+Limited data and evidence of water theft make analysis difficult, but illegal activity is likely far higher than officially reported [1].
+This illustrates a clear rationale for immediate and ongoing research into water crime [2].
 Most water theft studies report outcomes that are not based on empirical analyses nor referenced to other empirical works [3], making research adoption and adaptation challenging.
-However, some countries do have data and some analysis of water theft outcomes.
-For example, by June 2023 the New South Wales (Australian state jurisdiction) Natural Resource Access Regulator (NRAR) received 265 suspicious activity reports, finalised 360 investigations, delivered 63 warnings, stop work orders and penalty notices, and had six active prosecutions [4].
-The Australian federal Labor government has also targeted water theft in the Murray–Darling Basin (MDB, see Figure 1) by seeking to ensure that the recently created Inspector General of Water Compliance (IGWC) has the powers necessary to reduce water theft, uphold compliance with MDB rules, and restore confidence amongst those living and working in the Basin [5].
+However, some countries, like Australia, do have data to allow analysis of water theft outcomes.
+For example, by June 2023 the New South Wales (NSW, an Australian State jurisdiction) Natural Resource Access Regulator (NRAR) received 265 suspicious activity reports, finalised 360 investigations, delivered 63 warnings, stop work orders and penalty notices, and had six active prosecutions [4].
+The Australian Federal Labor government has also targeted water theft in the Murray–Darling Basin (MDB, see Figure 1 and Methods section for more context detail) by seeking to ensure that the recently created Inspector General of Water Compliance (IGWC) has the powers necessary to reduce water theft, uphold compliance with MDB rules, and restore confidence amongst those living and working in the Basin [5].